 - Our insurers;

 - A professional association or registration body that has a proper interest in the disclosure of your personal and sensitive information;

 - A workers’ compensation body;

-- Companies engaged by Mills Resources which provide testing or compliance services eg Workpro or Techcheck;
+- Companies engaged by Mills Resources which provide testing, compliance or induction services eg Workpro, Revellian or criminal checking agencies;

 - A parent, guardian, holder of an enduring power of attorney (or like authority) or next of kin whom we may contact in any case in which consent is required or notification is to be given and where it is not practicable to obtain it from or give it directly to you;

 - Third party contractors/service providers for the purposes of assisting us to provide you with our services, and/or improve the services we offer you including (a) providing us with specialized database management, development and storage (eg Job Adder) and, (b) assisting with the provision of marketing communications to you (eg MailChimp).
 Some service providers may be located off shore;